Rossano: Transportation

 Rossano can be reached from the airports of Crotone, Lamezia Terme or Reggio Calabria through SS.
 106 Ionica Route.
 Rossano has a railway station on the secondary branch starting from Sibari, on the line to Crotone.

+Rossano is easily reachable via many buses (in about 6 hours of travel) from Rome Tiburtina every day and several times a day.

+Rossano is also the seaport of the adjacent Corigliano.